-The Insurance Council has over 50 members representing 89 per cent of total premium income written by private sector general insurers, spanning both insurers and reinsurers.
-In 2023 a cross-section of ICA members in the net-zero working group and climate change action committee, representing a total of more than \$48 billion in GWP, were surveyed.
-These members included a mixture of re-insurers and insurers varying in both size and product, from large general insurers focused on home insurance, to specialty insurers focused on medical indemnity or motor insurance.
-The survey revealed that strong action is being taken to set GHG emissions reduction targets across insurers operations, claims supply chain, underwriting and investments:
+The Insurance Council has more than 50 members representing 89 per cent of total premium income written by private sector general insurers, spanning both insurers and reinsurers.
+Each year the Insurance Council surveys a randomised and anonymised cross section of Insurance Council members, to build a point-in-time snapshot of the ambition and roadblocks on the road to net-zero.
+This cross section is made up of a mixture of reinsurers and insurers varying in both size and the insurance product offered, from large general insurers focused on home and contents insurance, to specialty insurers focused on lines such as medical indemnity or lenders mortgage insurance.
+The pool of member responses involved in the survey this year was the Insurance Council's largest to date, representing a total of more than \$53 billion in annual GWP.